zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 ## **Configuring and using Oracle Cloud Infrastructure CLI**

 - Next, we'll take a look at configuring and using Oracle Cloud Infrastructure CLI commands.
-Once in the image we will setup OCI-CLI like we did in [Lab900](https://cloudsolutionhubs.github.io/autonomous-transaction-processing/workshops/autonomous-transaction-processing/?page=LabGuide900ConfigureOCI-CLI.md):
+Once in the image we will setup OCI-CLI like we did in <a href="./LabGuide900ConfigureOCI-CLI.md" target="_blank">LabGuide9.md</a>:

-In your container, run -
+In your container, run

 ```
 $ oci setup config
 ```